Journey-han/Journey-han/README.md

 ### Hi there 👋

+🌱 I’m currently learning web-devlepment.
+Try to fast learning, prefer to keep learning and continue challenging myself.
+I like to develop expertise in several areas throughout my life and career.

+✍Languages : Korean, English
+💻Skills :

 <!--
 **Journey-han/Journey-han** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.